KSDaemon/wampy.js/README.md

 Returns the status of last operation.
 Wampy is developed in a such way, that every operation returns **this** even in case of error to suport chaining.
 But if you want to know status of last operation, you can call .getOpStatus().
-This method returns an object with 2 or 3 attributes: code and description and possible request ID .
+This method returns an object with 2 or 3 attributes: code and description and possible request ID.
 Code is integer, and value > 0 means error.
 Description is a description of code.
 Request ID is integer and may be useful in some cases (call canceling for example).